 Promote often.
 Promoting from within not only provides a clear path to greater compensation and responsibility, it also helps employees feel integral to the facility’s success.
 Meanwhile, in-house promotions also encourage employees to work harder and reduce turnover as they are less prone to look for these opportunities elsewhere.
 Don’t forget to train them on new tools that help them work more efficiently.

-6. Two-Way Communication
+6. Engage in Two-Way Communication

 The key to success is making communication a two-way street.
 Top-down-only messages don't engage employees because they don't allow them to air their thoughts and concerns.
 Mobile devices let you reach employees wherever, whenever, and communicate in a way that suits on-the-go long-term care and senior care workers.

-7. The Right Technology
+7. Use The Right Technology

 Although there's nothing like human interaction to promote employee engagement, the right technology can alleviate stress and help workers balance life and personal responsibilities.

-As the fastest growing segment in your workforce Millennials crave both positive feedback and the use of technology to solve problems.
+As the fastest-growing segment in your workforce Millennials crave both positive feedback and the use of technology to solve problems.
 They expect technology to immediately connect them with what they need and find manual processes frustrating.
 This is especially true for healthcare workers who continually rotate between patients, units, and even facilities.
 Workforce management systems enable you to offer employee-friendly scheduling and easily solicit input on the shifts that best support their life—easily and automatically.

 Mobile apps can be a wonderful way to foster two-way communication with long-term care and senior care employees.
 Consider their impact on scheduling.
 You can use a mobile app to automatically notify workers of open shifts, scheduling changes, and responses to requests.
 Enabling employees to quickly respond on the app, is a win-win.
 They can help you close open shifts quickly and work the shift they want.
 You even save money by targeting employees not projected to incur overtime.